Duaa3/Hotel-Managements-Project-/README.md

 - Access the web application through a web browser at http://localhost:8080.
 - Use the provided API endpoints for integration with other systems or applications.

-## Authentication
-- The system uses JSON Web Tokens (JWT) for authentication.
-- To obtain a JWT token, you need to authenticate using your username and password.

 ## API Endpoints
 | Controller Name      | Base Route         | Endpoint                    | Route                     | HTTP Method | Description                                         |